troyc03/tchin-european-option-pricing-model/README.md

-# European Option Pricing Model
+# Optimal European Option Pricing Model Using Monte Carlo and Crank-Nicolson Methods

 A basic Monte Carlo framework for pricing **European call options**, with numerical results validated against both the **Black–Scholes closed-form solution** and the **Black–Scholes partial differential equation (PDE)**.

-The project is intended as a computational demonstration of how stochastic simulation can be used to estimate derivative prices and how the resulting Monte Carlo estimator relates to the classical analytical and PDE formulations of the Black–Scholes model.
+The project demonstrates how stochastic simulation can be used to estimate derivative prices and how the resulting Monte Carlo estimator relates to the classical analytical and PDE formulations of the Black–Scholes model.

 ---